MileHacker Logo

 Seasonal Awareness

 Nanded'the main sights typically avoid major seasonal closures.
 Smaller shops might close for a few days during major festivals.
-Checking when the festival is ahead of your visit is recommended.
+Checking at the time the festival is ahead of your visit is recommended.